 This page includes selected examples of mining models.
 The mining models must deal with commodity price risk, reserve risk and cost over-runs.
-I have used the mining model analysis to demonstrate how monte carlo simulation can be applied to project finance models.
+I have used the mining model analysis to demonstrate how Monte Carlo simulation can be applied to project finance models.
+The models include cash sweeps in debt.

 Project Finance Model with Commodity Price Risk and Monte Carlo Simulation